 Shireen, 27, from Hardan village.
 Now lives in Iraqi Kurdistan.

 Shireen was in captivity for almost 3 years, held in Mosul.
-'I was raped and almost beaten to death.’
+She was raped and almost beaten to death.
 During the time she was held in Mosul, she and other Yazidi captives felt so hopeless about their situation, that they lost hope to even die.
 Death would be a release from the terrible suffering, and for many Yazidi captives something they would hope for after years of being captured.
 Shireen tried to commit suicide 4 times, but says anybody who attempted to do this was prevented by ISIS in doing so.
 Eventually, she managed to escape, while the city of Mosul was being heavily bombarded in the fighting to liberate the city from ISIS.
-When she was finally released, she says it was not easy to re-enter society and start living.
-She had to work hard for it, she joined high school again and now is studying in Duhok university.